lazybytez/general-template/README.md

 ## Contributing

-If you want to take part in contribution, like fixing issues and contributing directly to the code base, plase visit the [How to Contribute][gh-contribute] document.
+If you want to take part in contribution, like fixing issues and contributing directly to the code base, please visit the [How to Contribute][gh-contribute] document.

 ## Useful links